wangd12rpi/FinLoRA/rebuttal/7NRo.md

 | **1.
 Unfamiliarity with US GAAP tags and Hallucination** | Mis-tags \$2bn as `MajorityEquityInterest`     | `MajorityEquityInterest` is not part of the US GAAP taxonomy.
 The base model hallucinated and created an non-existing tag.                           | After seeing the US GAAP tags during the fine-tuning process, the model know the valid tag name.                   |
 | **2.
 Unfamiliarity with financial formula**              | Picks 1,209,000,000 instead of 125,978,000,000 | Base model did not know the formula of equality multiplier. `EquityMultiplier = Assets / Equity`, therefore did not select the correct assets value. | Fine-tuning exposed the LLM with relevant financial concepts and formula, allowing it to select the correct value. |

-Overall, LoRA succeeds because fine-tuning exposed the model with financial concepts.
+Overall, LoRA succeeds because fine-tuning exposed the model with financial concepts that the base model does not have.

 ## Q2 What are the most difficult points in financial data?